Broad Cytokine and Toxin Reduction

 - DARPA (Defense Advanced Research Projects Agency): ~$4 million over 5 years in its “Dialysis-Like Therapeutics” program to treat sepsis and remove inflammatory toxins from blood using blood purification.
-CytoSorbents is currently in Year 5 of the contract
+CytoSorbents is currently completing the contract

-- U.S. Army: ~$1.2 million in Phase I and II SBIR contracts to treat trauma and burn injury
+- U.S. Army: ~$1.2 million in Phase I, II, and Phase II Enhancement SBIR contracts to treat trauma and burn injury

-- JPEO-CBD (Joint Program Executive Office for Chemical and Biological Defense): $150,000 in a Phase I SBIR for mycotoxin removal
+- JPEO-CBD (Joint Program Executive Office for Chemical and Biological Defense): $1,150,000 in a Phase I and II SBIR for mycotoxin removal

 CytoSorb® Availability is Expanding Worldwide

 CytoSorb® Availability is Expanding Worldwide CytoSorb® is available in most countries of the European Union and is distributed in countries outside of the European Union that accept European CE Mark approval such as India, Russia, Turkey, the Middle East, Israel, Australia, Vietnam and others.
 The total addressable market for CytoSorb® in critical care applications (such as sepsis, burn injury, trauma, ARDS, pancreatitis and other diseases) and cardiac surgery is estimated at more than $20 billion worldwide.